8-bitStudio/Glance/README.md

 # Glance
 Glance is a Rapid Serial Visual Presentation speed tool built in python to help you read faster!

+The average reading speed of an adult is 250 WPM.
+Glance helps you read faster and trains you to remember more

 # Features